atlassian-archive/dataschool/dataschool/_chapters/data-governance/introduction-to-modern-data-governance.md

 ---
 Welcome to the Modern Data Governance Book!

-We created this book for companies who are working with data and want best practices to get the most value out it.
+We created this book for companies who are working with data and want best practices to get the most value out of it.
 This book does not cover companies with extreme data needs (petabytes of data per day, streaming data, ML/AI use cases).
 These require much more customization to accommodate.

 This book will teach a variety of Data Governance techniques for companies at different levels of data stack sophistication.
 It progresses from what it is often like at a startup to a mature data driven organization.